VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 ### Delay at 100%(+) feedback?

 Most delays will let you adjust the number of repeats but usually what you're doing is adjusting how much volume each repeat should go down by.
 If you set each repeat to not loose any volume at all, the delay will go on forever.
 (Which can be very bad if you're adding new stuff to the delay - this gets really loud, really fast!!) but it can be a really fun sound to explore.
-I reccomend giving this one a shot.
+I recommend giving this one a shot.
 Try some different delays and see what happens as you max out the "repeats" or "feedback" knob.

 Some will ever let you go above 100% to make each repeat get *louder*.
 This can get really crazy, so be prepared to quickly go "oh shit!" and turn it back down!